Photo Credit: Ruby James

 Copyright © Eileen Bjorkman

 Eileen Bjorkman has been involved with aviation for most of her adult life.
 She holds an Airline Transport Pilot rating and is a Certificated Flight Instructor with 2,000 hours of flying time.
-Her specialties are aerobatics and tailwheel flying, and she has a 2003 Super Decathlon.
+Her specialties are aerobatics and tailwheel flying, and she owns a 2003 Super Decathlon.

 In addition to her civilian pilot time, she was a flight test engineer in the USAF, where she flew more than 700 hours in 25 different types of military aircraft, primarily the F-4, F-16, C-130, and C-141.
 She retired from the Air Force in 2010 as a colonel.